rkopiga/Higgs-Boson-Challenge/README.md

 **Team**: Yann Meier, Kopiga Rasiah, and Rayan Daod Nathoo

+**Results**:

+- 8th team over TODO on AIcrowd
+- Categorical accuracy: 0.837
+- F1-Score: 0.755

 **Deadline**: October 28th, 2019

 ## Getting Started

-To run our Machine Learning algorithm with the best parameters we found, please clone this project, download the datasets on Aicrowd, put it in a folder called "data" inside the repository, and simply run the run.py file with the following command:
+To run our Machine Learning algorithm with the best parameters we found:

+- Clone this project
+- Download the datasets on AIcrowd
+- Put it in a folder called "data" inside the repository
+- Run the run.py file with the following command:

 `python run.py`

+(Default value parameters are the ones giving the best performance we found)

 ## Prerequisites

-Python, Numpy.
+Python, Numpy

 ## Parameters